 2. Mitsubishi Ichigokan Museum

-The museum is located in the eye-catchingly classic red brick building originally designed by English architect Josiah Condor in 1894 following the end of national seclusion.
+The Mitsubishi Ichigokan Museum is located in the eye-catchingly classic red brick building originally designed by English architect Josiah Condor in 1894 following the end of Japan’s national seclusion.
 It was actually torn down in 1968 but was faithfully reconstructed according to the original plans and using some original features.
-The museum focuses on late 19th- to early 20th-century art and holds three special exhibitions a year in addition to the permanent collection of 19th-century art.
-It is open from 10am to 6pm, on regular days but stays open until 8pm on the Monday to Friday of the final week of exhibitions.
+The museum focuses on late 19th- to early 20th-century art and holds 3 special exhibitions a year in addition to the permanent collection of 19th-century art.
+It is open from 10am to 6pm, on regular days but stays open until 9pm on Fridays, the second Wednesday of every month and the Monday to Friday of the final week of exhibitions.
 It is closed on Mondays and admission varies depending on the exhibit.

 A 5-minute walk from Tokyo Station Marunouchi South Exit